Ron Lee

-Ronald Henry Lee (born November 2, 1952) is an American former basketball player who played six seasons in the National Basketball Association (NBA).
+Ronald Henry Lee (born November 2, 1952) is an American former professional basketball player who played six seasons in the National Basketball Association (NBA).
 He played college basketball for the University of Oregon, and epitomized the "Kamikaze Kids" under coach Dick Harter with his all-out, fearless hustle and relentless desire to win.
 Born in Boston, Massachusetts, Lee played four seasons for the Ducks between 1972 and 1976.
 The Phoenix Suns made him the tenth selection in the NBA draft in 1976.
 Despite not playing football in high school and college, the NFL's San Diego Chargers also made him a 12th round selection in the 1976 NFL draft.
 In the NBA, Lee was named to the 1977 NBA All-Rookie Team and led the NBA in steals the following season.
-Overall, Lee had a solid, but not spectacular career as a reserve, and became a fan favorite because of his effort on the court.